 Inside your eye is a natural lens, which can gradually become cloudy and discolored.
 This loss of clarity is called a cataract.
 Most of us will get cataracts that require surgery.

 During your evaluation, we will check the health of your eye from front to back.
 We will also discuss different activities you participate in and the “range of vision” you use most as part of that exam.
 At Oklahoma Medical Eye Group we want to know what activities are most important to you.
 Why?
-Well, we do like to get to know our patients…but we also understand there are numerous IOL or implant lens options.
-We can only recommend the right option for you by understanding your unique vision needs.
+Well, we like to get to know our patients, and we understand there are numerous IOL or implant lens options.
+We only recommend the right option for you by understanding your unique vision needs.
 Again, we want to focus on you and your life after cataracts!

 Now that you know more about cataracts, and that there are vision correction options, take some time to consider how you want to see after cataract surgery.